sanyamsh7/datasciencecoursera/Getting and cleaining data/README.md

 # Peer-graded Assignment: Getting and Cleaning Data Course Project
-This repository is a work of **Sanyam Sharma** as a submission to the **_Getting and Cleaning Course Project_**.
+This repository is a work of **Sanyam Sharma** as a submission to the **_Getting and Cleaning Data Course Project_**.
 Files contain the analysis code and the tidy data produced after analysis.

 ## Dataset
 [**Human Activity Recognition Using Smartphones**](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones)